5G-MAG/Getting-Started/pages/5g-media-streaming/APIs.md

 # Supported APIs for 5G Media Streaming

 ## Relevant specifications
 The table contains the 3GPP 5G Media Streaming APIs for Release 17 (TS 26.512) and Release 18 (TS 26.510 & TS 26.512).
-Note that the current 5G-MAG Reference Tools 5GMS AF and AS are only base on Release 17 (i.e. TS 26.510 does not exist in Release 17).
-Note that in 5GMS Release 18 many APIs were renamed and moved from TS 26.512 to become more generic versions in TS 26.510 to handle both uplink and downlink for unicast and MBS services.
+Note that the current reference implementation of the 5GMSd AF and 5GMSd AS are based on Release 17 (TS 26.510 does not exist in Release 17).
+In Release 18, the media session handling APIs were moved from TS 26.512 into TS 26.510 to generalise them to support the Real-Time media Communication (RTC) System as well as the 5G Media Streaming (5GMS) System.
 More information about the relevant specifications can be found in the following pages:
  - 5G Media Streaming Architecture: [Standards pages](https://5g-mag.github.io/Standards/pages/5g-media-streaming.html)
  - UE Data Collection and Event Exposure: [Standards pages](https://5g-mag.github.io/Standards/pages/data-collection-event-exposure.html)